kiranaananda/portfolio/_posts/2019-11-10-brand-dictionary.md

 tags:   research
 ---

-Unlike offline survey where question is being read and the interviewer coded the answers during assessment, in online survey, it is very less likely for a platform to store pre-coded response of an open question.
-While it is possible with machine learning, I think that the cost to build with NLP will not be smaller than leaving the junior researcher to code the answers manually when the report demands quantified result.
+Unlike an offline survey where questions are read and the interviewer codes the answers during assessment, in an online survey, it is very unlikely for a platform to store pre-coded responses to an open question.
+While it is possible with machine learning, I think that the cost to build with NLP will not be cheaper than leaving the junior researcher to code the answers manually when the report demands quantified results.

-Maybe the task still doable in countries where literacy number is above average, but this is something far from expectation when someone is being a researcher with Indonesia participants.
-Indonesia language has complexity in formal and informal style in form of articles, direct conversation, and digital communication.
-Here is the example to say, “I think that this would help in improving your logic skills”.
+Maybe the task is still doable in countries where literacy numbers are above average, but this is far from expected when Indonesian participants give gibberish answers.
+The Indonesian language has complexity in both formal and informal styles in the form of articles, direct conversation, and digital communication.
+Here is the example to say, "I think that this would help in improving your logic skills".
 - Formal (articles): Menurutku hal ini akan membantumu meningkatkan kemampuan logika.
 - Informal (direct conversation - general): Menurutku ini akan ngebantu ningkatin skill logika kamu.
 - Informal (digital conversation – Jakartan style): Ini bakal ngebantu lo ningkatin skill logika.
 - Informal (digital communication –2010+): Ini bkal ngebntu lo nngkatin skill logic.
 - Informal (digital communication –2010-): iN1 BkAL nGeBnTu LoE NiNgKtn SkiL LogiK4 qMue

-With that quick volution in language styling, it is most likely to happen that people are making typo due to the history that typing incorrectly was viral back then.
-So, in a survey, possible to happen that a response consists of some variation of brand name.
-I will use a brand “Frisian Flag” as example.
-Possible typing that come when aiming to answers with “Frisian Flag” would be:
+With that quick evolution in language styling, it is most likely to happen that people make typos due to the fact that typing incorrectly was viral back then.
+So, in a survey where a response consists of some variation of the brand name, it is possible to get the common spelling inaccuracy.
+I will use the brand "Frisian Flag" as an example.
+Possible typing that comes up when aiming to answer with "Frisian Flag" would be:
 - Fresyen fleg
 - Frsan flag
 - Frisian pleg